tera-alkahest/alkahest/Alkahest.Plugins.Python/README.md

 # Python Plugin

 This plugin lets you write scripts for Alkahest in Python.
-It's based on IronPython and has mostly complete support for Python 2.7, plus a few Python 3 features.
+It is based on IronPython and has mostly complete support for Python 2.7, plus a few Python 3 features.

-With IronPython, scripts are compiled to native code when loaded, so while not as fast as C# code, they'll still be much faster than many other scripting languages.
+With IronPython, scripts are compiled to native code when loaded, so while not as fast as C# code, they will still be much faster than many other scripting languages.

 ## Configuration